yuriy-chumak/ol/README.md

       This variable will be associated with lambda that can call the native function.
- * second argument in (dlsym) - type-int+ - is return type of native function, it can be type-int+ for integers, type-string for string, etc. available types you can check in otus/pinvoke.scm
+ * second argument in (dlsym) - type-int+ - is return type of native function, it can be type-int+ for integers, type-string for string, etc. available types you can check in otus/ffi.scm
  * third argument is function name string. you must export this function from your code to make it accessible from OL
- * next dlsym args is argument types for native function, pinvoke will try to convert arguments of sample_add lambda to this type.
+ * next dlsym args is argument types for native function, ffi will try to convert arguments of sample_add lambda to this type.

 e) well, now you can freely use your native function like this for example
       '(print (sample_add 1 2))'

-More information about pinvoke you can get in source files
+More information about ffi you can get in source files
     lib/sqlite.scm
     lib/opengl.scm and OpenGL/version-x-x.scm
     lib/winapi.scm